 There are two age categories – 15 to 21 years old, and 22 to 30 years old.
 An award in the amount of $500 will be awarded to one essay in each age category for a non-fiction open letter 500-1000 words in length.
 Note: Applicants can only win once per age category.

-- The theme of this year’s essay is What does “social license” mean to you?
+- The theme of this year’s essay is to be announced

 - All or some entries may be published by the National Farmers Union.